staks1/Python-Regression/README.md

 ## About the Project
 This project includes practice Regression [and more] Problems in Python.
-It will also feature a branch for building, packaging the model and preparing it for deployment into an app
+It will also feature a branch for building, packaging the model and preparing it for deployment into an app.

+The structure follows 2 branches :
+1. main (research branch)
+2. production ( testing, packaging, gettign the model ready for deployment)

 ## Built With